 As a tech startup, you already have your work cut out for you.
 You are going up against established businesses generating revenue from existing clients.

 While you may not have the budget and infrastructure to compete against them, what you can do instead is get your SaaS brand right in front of your target audience.

-One way to do this is by launching a successful PR plan.
+One way to do this is by launching a successful PR plan in the tech industry.
 When done correctly, you can get through the right people who will become your brand advocates.
 From here, all the chips will fall into place, and you’ll have a steady stream of clients coming your way as well.

-This post will go through the different steps in designing a PR plan that will help get your startup off the ground.
+This post will go through the different steps in designing a PR plan for tech startups that will help get your business off the ground.

 What you’ll learn: ⭐